Love Triangle Leads to Attempted Murder in New Rochelle, Connecticut Orthodontist Charged | Talk of the Sound

-NEW ROCHELLE, NY — A woman was arrested this morning by New Rochelle police after she stabbed her ex-fiancé’s girlfriend in the neck.
+NEW ROCHELLE, NY — A woman was arrested this morning by New Rochelle police after she stabbed another woman in the neck.
+The victim was identified by police as the girlfriend of Crew’s former fiancé.

-Alika Crew, 41, an Orthodontist working out of a dental office in Stamford, Connecticut was booked for Attempted Murder Second Degree.
+Alika Crew, 41, an Orthodontist working out of a dental office in Stamford, Connecticut, was arrested and booked for Attempted Murder Second Degree.

 According to police, at about 7:16 a.m., New Rochelle Police Officers responded to the vicinity of 137 Hillandale Drive on what was initially reported as an emergency medical service call.
 Upon arrival, Officers located a 30 year old female victim with a deep puncture wound to the left side of her neck.
 Also located on scene was Alika Crew aged 41 of this city who was rendering medical aid to the victim and claimed to be a Good Samaritan.